adr1enbe4udou1n/blog/content/posts/03-build-your-own-docker-swarm-cluster-part-2/index.md

 dpkg-reconfigure locales
 dpkg-reconfigure tzdata

-# create your default non root and sudoer user (swarm in this sample)
+# create your default non root user (swarm in this sample)
 adduser swarm # enter any strong password at prompt

 # set the user to sudoer group and sync the same ssh root key